-With the fusion of flavours and its Italian origin of the risotto, this squash lentil risotto pays a homage to the place it was created, the Roman thermal baths of Galicia.
-Warm, steaming and nourishing, just like the hot springs ;-)
+With its fusion of flavours, this lentil risotto pays homage to the place it was created, the Roman thermal baths of Galicia.
+It’s comforting, steaming and nourishing – just like the hot springs!

 What meal does not taste even better after a hot soak in an ancient hot mineral water pool or a walk through mossy autumnal forests?

 We’re a big fan of lentils!
 We once counted we had at least five different varieties in our tiny van kitchen.
 They are one of the best ways to get protein on a plantbased diet.
 Plus, they are also an excellent source of fibre and iron.

 Red lentils are the quickest to cook, and tend to have a softer texture.
 They work great in curries and Indian dishes like our amazing Red Lentil Dal of Love.